seaplane-io/waypoint-plugin-seaplane/README.md

   description = "The tag for the built image in the Docker registry."
 }
 ```

+Replace the `project-name`, `your-formation-name`, `your-flight-name` and `my-super-secret-api-key` with your values.
+Make sure you are logged in to the Seaplane container registry, before moving forward.
+You can learn more about loging in [here](https://developers.seaplane.io/docs/compute/registry/authentication).

 with your `waypoint.hcl` file in place run `waypoint init` in your project directory.
 Followed by `waypoint up`.
 Waypoint will run through the build, push and deploy step and once completed share a resource URL with you that points to the deployed container.
 This is a single resource URL that depending on your location always routes to the closest deployment.
 To learn more about how Seaplane automates DR, routing, scaling and much more read our documentation [here](https://developers.seaplane.io/docs/compute/compute-intro).